mkolakowski/mkolakowski.github.io/_posts/2024-05-08-SharePoint-Online-Disable-Sync-Button.md

 ---
-title: 'SharePoint Online Disable Sync Button'
+title: 'How to disable SharePoint and OneDrive Sync Buttons'
 collection: posts
 date: 2024-05-08
 permalink: /posts/2024-05-08-SharePoint-Online-Disable-Sync-Button